Kanjiku/kanjiku-backend/README.md

 pipenv run python3 -m kanjiku_api
 ```

-If we instaled it as a service we can also start it using `systemd` by issuing the following command
+If we installed it as a service we can also start it using `systemd` by issuing the following command
 ``` bash
 sudo systemctl start kanjiku_backend
 ```